 High season (December to April)

 However, tourism is high and you’ll face crowds around the popular sites.
 This means waits at popular restaurants, bars, and cafes.
 You’ll also find crowded cenotes and the ruins at Tulum will be slammed.
-Prices are also a their highest, especially around the holidays in the United States.
+Prices are also the highest now, especially around the US holidays.

 Shoulder Season (November – Early December & May – July)